How to Sustain a Lasting Peace

 Father Villagrasa: The answer is simple but full of consequences.
 A moral order has been lacking that would direct and sustain the economic, political, cultural and military order.
 This is the relevance of the content of "Pacem in Terris."

-Message for this year's World Day of Peace, which recalls the encyclical, John Paul II has posed very serious questions: "What kind of order can replace this disorder, so that men and women can live in freedom, justice and security?
+In his Message for this year's World Day of Peace, which recalls the encyclical, John Paul II has posed very serious questions: "What kind of order can replace this disorder, so that men and women can live in freedom, justice and security?
 And since the world, amid its disorder, continues nevertheless to be 'ordered' and organized in various ways -- economic, cultural, even political -- there arises another equally urgent question: On what principles are these new forms of world order unfolding?
 These far-reaching questions suggest that the problem of order in world affairs, which is the problem of peace rightly understood, cannot be separated from issues of moral principle."

 Without a moral order, great projects, such as Communism or unbridled capitalism, are constructions that seem solid, but which in reality are very weak because they don't have foundations; they are like the enormous statue in King Nebuchadnezzar's vision: of extraordinary brilliance and terrible countenance; his head was of pure gold, his chest and arms of silver, his abdomen and loins of bronze, his legs of iron, his feet part iron and part clay.
 But it was enough to strike his feet with a stone and it was pulverized like chaff on the threshing floor in summer, which the wind blows away without leaving a trace.